-Here are abstracts and/or links to a variety of my working papers.
+Here are abstracts for to a variety of my working papers.
 Please email me to request a most-recent version.

-We develop a theory in which incumbent government’s perceptions of nonviolent dissidents’ threat to the government are a function of mass mobilization potential, which is a much more significant determinant of threat for nonviolent movements than violent ones.
-Given the salience of ethnicity in African politics, ruling elites that depend on relatively small ethnic constituencies will likely see peaceful protests as more threatening, given that sizeable ethnic groups are excluded from power and can potentially be mobilized by the opposition.
-Governments that are based on broad ethnic representation, by contrast, are less likely to be threatened by mass mobilization and therefore more likely to tolerate peaceful dissent.
-Using the Social Conflict Analysis Database, we demonstrate that as the size of the ethnic ruling coalition grows, the use of deadly force against non-violent dissent declines.
-This finding is robust to a variety of operationalizations of the size of the government’s ethnic support coalition, the inclusion/exclusion of other measures of ethnic demographics/inequalities, and estimators that account for the hierarchical nature of the data.
+Why do governments use deadly force against unarmed protesters?
+The government’s threat perception may be a function of the mobilization potential of the opposition and/or the size of ruling elite’s support coalition.
+Given the salience of ethnicity in African politics, governments that depend on small ethnic coalitions will see peaceful protests as more threatening, as the opposition can mobilize greater numbers.
+Governments with larger, more homogeneous ethnic coalitions will find nonviolent mobilization less threatening and be less likely to respond with deadly force.
+Using the Social Conflict Analysis Database, we demonstrate that as the size – and to a lesser extent homogeneity – of the ethnic ruling coalition grows, governments are less likely to use deadly force against nonviolent dissidents.
+This finding is robust to several operationalizations of the size of the government’s support coalition, the inclusion of other measures of ethnic demographics, and estimators that account for the hierarchical nature of the data.

 - Introducing the Nonviolent Actors in Violent Contexts (NVAVC) Dataset (with Erica Chenoweth and Kyleanne Hunter).